-Many countries have signed an international agreement on the use of genetic resources (see list of countries).
-This protocol, adopted as a supplement to the Convention on Biological Diversity in Nagoya (Japan), regulates since October 2014 access to non-human biological material ("genetic resources") for research purposes.
-However, countries that have not implemented the Nagoya Agreement may also expect to share benefits arising from such use.
-The standardised procedure that describes access to biological material and the possible benefit sharing is called ABS (Access and Benefit Sharing).
+141 countries (02.01.2024) have signed an international treaty regulating the utilisation of genetic resources (cf. list of countries).
+This protocol, which was adopted as a supplement to the Convention on Biological Diversity in Nagoya (Japan), has regulated access to non-human biological material ("genetic resources") for research purposes since 12 October 2014.
+Nevertheless, countries that have not signed the Nagoya Protocol may also expect the sharing of benefits arising from such utilisation.
+The standardised procedure which describes access to biological material for research and also the possible benefit-sharing is called ABS (Access and Benefit-Sharing).

-ZMT scientists may therefore need ABS approval when working with biological material and must sign a benefit-sharing agreement.
-When working in States Parties to the Nagoya Protocol, at the end of the ABS process a Due Diligence Declaration is submitted via the EU-wide DECLARE portal.
-Violations of the Nagoya Protocol can lead to confiscation of research materials, monetary fines and the prevention of publication of the respective research results.
+Scientific researchers at ZMT must therefore possibly obtain an ABS permit when working with biological material and must sign a benefit-sharing agreement.
+Details about the ABS implementation at ZMT can be found at the ZMT intranet website “Nagoya” at Alfresco.
+When working in the contracting states of the Nagoya Protocol, researchers must also submit a due diligence declaration via the EU-wide DECLARE portal at the end of the ABS procedure.
+Failure to comply with the Nagoya Protocol can lead to the confiscation of research material, fines and the prevention of publications of the respective research results.

-Further information on the compliance with the Nagoya Protocol can be found on the websites below.
-For individual questions about the implementation of the Nagoya Protocol at ZMT please write to: This email address is being protected from spambots.
+Please refer to the websites listed below for a good introduction to the obligations arising from the Nagoya Protocol.
+For questions about the implementation of the Nagoya Protocol at ZMT, please send an e-mail to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

-The Federal Agency for Nature Conservation monitors the implementation of the Nagoya Protocol in Germany: https://www.bfn.de/nagoya-protokoll.
+The Federal Agency for Nature Conservation monitors the implementation of the Nagoya Protocol in Germany and hosts this website: https://www.bfn.de/en/nagoya-protocol

 Contact: